DeNA pulls eight online services amid reporting scandal | The Japan Times

 It emerged this week that articles on DeNA Co.’s website Welq were not properly fact-checked and that outside contributors were told to write stories by taking information from other medical websites and rewriting it.

-BuzzFeed Japan on Monday revealed how DeNA, which is known for its mobile game business and professional baseball team, instructed its writers in a manual to create stories that are likely to top search engine lists, while also explaining how to rewrite information to avoid simply copying and pasting, which could draw accusations of plagiarism.
+BuzzFeed Japan on Monday revealed how DeNA, which is better known for its mobile game business and professional baseball team, used a manual to instruct its writers on how to create stories that are likely to top search engine lists as well as how to rewrite information to avoid simply copying and pasting, which could draw accusations of plagiarism.

 As a result, the stories were a hodgepodge of information from various sites and lacked any attribution.

 Stories included those that gave tips on curing physical problems, such as headaches, backaches or insomnia.
-Some experts pointed out on the internet that some of the errors appeared to derive from the rewriting process.
+Some experts pointed out on the internet that many errors appeared to derive from the rewriting process.

+The BuzzFeed report said DeNA recruited writers through online-job matching services, with one writer reportedly receiving ¥1,000 for a 2,000-word story.
+DeNA declined to confirm the rate.

+The company also posted a disclaimer on Welq, saying that it was not responsible for the accuracy of content.

-After the BuzzFeed Japan report, DeNA temporarily closed Welq on Tuesday but continued to operate its other services.
+After BuzzFeed Japan’s report, DeNA temporarily closed Welq on Tuesday but continued to operate its other services.

+Welq is described as so-called curated news or a content aggregation service, which generally collects stories from other media.

+DeNA said Welq allowed anyone, including individual users, to write stories for the service.

-However, Moriyasu said the eight other curated content websites that specialize in areas such as travel and property had a similar problem, so it decided to close them temporarily, vowing that the firm will create a more thorough fact-checking system.
+Moriyasu said the eight other curated content websites that specialize in areas such as travel and food had a similar reporting method, so it decided to close them temporarily, vowing that the firm will create a more thorough fact-checking system.

 “It is wrong to keep providing articles under the current system,” he said.

-Experts said the problem was significant given it involved medical information that could affect people’s lives.
+Experts said the problem was significant given that it involved medical information that could affect people’s lives.

 Moreover, Sato said the need for useful medical information is big on the internet and DeNA took advantage of that.